-Commands Description کی Work On Enters a PM into maintenance mode.
+Commands Description Work On Enters a PM into maintenance mode.
 VMs running on this PM migrate to the other PM, if it is in service.
 (Otherwise, you are asked to re-confirm the request and then shut down VMs.)
 When VMs are migrated or shut down, the PM displays running (in Maintenance) .
 See Maintenance Mode.
 The following actions are available after clicking the Work On button, when the PM has entered main- tenance mode.
 Finalize Removes a PM from the state running (in Maintenance) .
 See Maintenance Mode.

-Shutdown Shuts down a PM.
-The PM transitions to off (in Maintenance) .
-See Shutting Down a Physical Machine.
-Reboot Reboots the PM.
-The PM transitions to preparing for reboot (in Maintenance) .
-See Rebooting a Physical Machine.
+Shuts down a PM.
+The PM transitions to off (in Maintenance).
+See Shutting

+Shutdown Down a Physical Machine.

+2

-Commands Description Ċ Causes the everRun software to delete the PM from the everRun system's data- base, so that you can replace the PM or one of its components.
+Commands Description Ċ Causes the everRun software to delete the PM from the everRun system's database, so that you can replace the PM or one of its components.
 See Replacing Remove Physical Machines, Motherboards, NICs, or RAID Controllers.
 The following action may be available when a PM has failed or when the everRun software has removed a PM from service and powered it off, due to an excessive failure rate.
 Recovers a failed PM.
-In some cases, the everRun Availability Console displays the state of a failed PM as Unreachable (Syncing/Evacuating) .
-See Recover Recovering a Failed Physical Machine.
+In some cases, the everRun Availability Console dis plays the state of a failed PM as Unreachable (Syncing/Evacuating) .
+Se Recover Recovering a Failed Physical Machine.